-DCP and DBP…what does it even mean?
+DCPs and DBPs…what does it even mean?

 Simply put, they are components that compose Shilajit (among others).
-DBPs means dibenzo-α-pyrones and DCPs stand for Dibenzo-α-pyrone chromoproteins.
-Also, humification of ammonites involving DBPs and DCPs is another noteworthy aspect of the mechanism of formation of Shilajit, but you can read more about that in the previous articles.
+DBPs mean dibenzo-α-pyrones and DCPs stand for Dibenzo-α-pyrone chromoproteins.
+Also, the humification of ammonites involving DBPs and DCPs is another noteworthy aspect of the mechanism of formation of Shilajit, but you can read more about that in the previous articles.
 They exhibit a variety of biological activities such as cytotoxic, antioxidant, antiallergic, antimicrobial, antinematodal, and acetylcholinesterase inhibitory properties.
 At least 53 dibenzo-α-pyrones have been reported in the past few decades.

-The bioactives in Shilajit were found to be DBPs, DCPs, FAs, fullerenes and fullerene-DBP adducts.
-However, the contributions of DBPs, DCPs, and FAs were only partially established because of lack of complete characterization.
-Its now been found that processed Shilajit should countain fullerene and fullerene adducts as the fourth and fifth obligatory bioactives in addition to DBPs, DCPs and Fas.
+Processed Shilajit has been reported to exhibit a number of important biological activities in animals and in human beings.
+Among these, energy transduction and blood sugar-lowering effects are prominent.
+The other bioactivities induce sustained lowering of blood pressure, beneficient cardiac effects, aphrodisiac action, improvement of learning acquisition, memory retrieval, and immunomodulation.
+The bioactives in Shilajit were found to be DBPs, DCPs, FAs, fullerenes, and fullerene-DBP adducts.
+However, the contributions of DBPs, DCPs, and FAs were only partially established because of the lack of complete characterization.
+It’s now been found that processed Shilajit should contain fullerene and fullerene adducts as the fourth and fifth obligatory bioactives in addition to DBPs, DCPs, and Fas.

 ENERGY TRANSDUCTION AND ANTI-DIABETIC EFFECT

 But the most interesting thing about Shilajit is its energy transduction effect.
 Tests were done on albino rats and mice, and while we DON’T SUPPORT ANIMAL TESTING IN ANY WAY WHATSOEVER, the research from Dr. Ghosal still brought previously unknown facts to life.
-Shilajit with fullerene-DBP adducts improved considerably the energy status of exercise related energy retardation of mice.
-The energy augmenting effect of Shilajit with fullerene-DBP adducts were at par with those of Coenzyme Q10.
-The FST-induced impairment of CoQ status in mice was manifest by a fall of CoQ concentration by 75% in blood and a rise of CoQ by 65% in muscle in exercise controlled animals.
+Shilajit with fullerene-DBP adducts improved considerably the energy status of exercise-related energy retardation of mice.
+The energy augmenting effect of Shilajit with fullerene-DBP adducts was at par with those of Coenzyme Q10.
+The FST-induced impairment of CoQ status in mice was manifest by a fall of CoQ concentration by 75% in blood and rise of CoQ by 65% in muscle in exercise controlled animals.